Off-season: Explore the unlocked site! Projections reflect re-calculations of 2022, based on end-of-season knowledge.

 Nick Folk PHILADELPHIA, PA - JANUARY 01: Philadelphia Eagles wide receiver DeVonta Smith (6) is upended by New Orleans Saints safety Daniel Sorensen (25) during the game between the New Orleans Saints and the Philadelphia Eagles on January 1, 2023 at Lincoln Financial Field in Philadelphia, PA.
 (Photo by Andy Lewis/Icon Sportswire)

-Subvertadown provides fantasy football players with forecasts and strategic advice, based on predictive modeling with high transparency.
+Subvertadown uses a scientific approach to provide fantasy football players with forecasts and strategic insights.

 There are several articles about the background to the project.
 Just select the Articles tagged “Background” to learn more.